VeronicaToro/LoRa-model/README.md

 Note that the parameters *sizeX* and *sizeY* define the whole deployed area, such that all nodes are contained in a rectangle of *sizeX* x *sizeY*.
 Moreover, under [network], *numNodes* must be equal to the sum of *numNodes* for each gateway.

-To run the algorithm with the network specifications in the file called *network_config_ini*:
+To run the algorithm with the network specifications in the file called *network_config_ini*, inside the folder *network_config_files/*:
 ```
-python main.py -s minimum -t maximum -d network_config.ini
+python main.py -s minimum -t maximum -d ../network_config_files/network_config.ini
 ```

 User-specified networks
 -----------------------

-For a custom network, you must specify the location of all the nodes in the same format used in the example file in *network_ini_files*.
+For a custom network, you must specify the location of all the nodes in the same format used in the example file in the *network_ini_files/* folder.
 Moreover, if you would like to specify the SF and TP of all nodes, you can do so in the same format of the example file.
 Additionally, you must enable the *-sno* flag when running the algorithm, as follows:

 ```
-python main.py -s minimum -t maximum -d custom_network.ini -sno 1
+python main.py -s minimum -t maximum -d ../network_config_files/custom_network.ini -sno 1
 ```

 Even though the *-s* and *-t* flags have no effect in this case, they must always be entered.